microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

 ## 3.2.
 Is\*Ready()

-Is\*Ready() methods determine if the target is installed and ready for use.
+Is\*Ready() methods determine if the target is installed (registered) and ready for use.
 Reasons why a package is not ready can include:

 * The package is not present on the machine
 * The package is present on the machine but not registered for the user